Two-step estimation of latent trait models: Conclusions and discussion

 To build on these promising results so far, different directions of further research on different elements of two-step estimation could be pursued.
 The accessibility of the approach would be much improved by integrated implementation of it (including calculation of correct standard errors of the estimates) in general-purpose software for latent variable models, including latent trait models.
-This would extend and complement the procedures that have already become available for latent class and structural equation modelling.
-For better understanding of the scope of two-step estimation, its implementation and performance could be studied for other categories of models, for example ones which combine different types of latent variables and measurement items, or for extensions such as multilevel models and ones with non-equivalent measurement models.
+This would extend and complement the procedures that are already available for latent class and structural equation modelling.
+For better understanding of the scope of two-step estimation, its implementation and performance could be further studied for other categories of models, for example ones which combine different types of latent variables and measurement items, for extensions such as multilevel models and ones with non-equivalent measurement models, or for other methods of estimation than likelihood-based estimation.
 These and other areas of further research remain to be explored.